Asik-Ifthaker-Hamim/Pay-Trackr/readme.md

 5. Create a new database
      - payroll
 6. Import the 'payroll.sql' file:
-    -Navigate to the 'database' folder in the project directory.
+    - Navigate to the 'database' folder in the project directory.
-    -Import it using PHPMyAdmin.
+    - Import it using PHPMyAdmin.

 ---